chrisdonahue/ddc_onset/README.md

-# Onset detector from Dance Dance Convolution
+# Music onset detector from Dance Dance Convolution

-This is a simple PyTorch port of the CNN-based onset detector model from [Dance Dance Convolution](https://arxiv.org/abs/1703.06891), originally referred to in that work as the "step placement" model.
+This is a simple PyTorch port of the CNN-based music onset detector model from [Dance Dance Convolution](https://arxiv.org/abs/1703.06891), originally referred to in that work as the "step placement" model.

 I am resurfacing this model now as **I suspect it may be useful for imbuing music audio generative models with fine-grained rhythmic control**.
 Specifically, it can be used to extract time-varying onset salience functions from audio, which may be a reasonable musical analogy to the [Canny edge detector](https://arxiv.org/abs/2302.05543) used to enable pixel-wise control in [ControlNet](https://arxiv.org/abs/2302.05543).
 A visual example: